AllenCellModeling/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 $ git push
 $ git push --tags

-Make and merge a PR to `stable` and GitHub will then deploy to PyPI once merged.
+Make and merge a PR to branch `stable` and GitHub will then deploy to PyPI once merged.